barmstrong/slack-tipbot/README.md

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/1000bits.png" width="22" height="22"> 1000bits

-Found in the [images folder on github](https://github.com/barmstrong/slack-tipbot/tree/master/images) for easy downloading.
+These are located in the [images folder on github](https://github.com/barmstrong/slack-tipbot/tree/master/images) for easy downloading.

-You can use your own custom images linked to those special names as well if you prefer.
+You can use any custom images you'd like linked to those names, and they will work.
+Or modify the source code to support other emoji reactions.

+## Troubleshooting

+Use the `heroku logs -t` command to see what is going on, any error messages, etc. [Open an issue](https://github.com/barmstrong/slack-tipbot/issues/new) if you encounter problems.

+## Contributing

+Pull requests are welcome.
+I'm curious what improvements/modifications people can make.
+What else should it support?
+With Slack's popularity, this has the potential to introduce thousands (millions?) of new people to bitcoin, given the ease of getting started.
+It takes just one person to add it to a team.

 ## History
-SlackTipbot was created during the Coinbase hackathon in early December 2015.
-If you're interested in learning more about working in the bitcoin industry [send us a note](https://www.coinbase.com/careers).
+Slack Tipbot was created during the Coinbase hackathon in early December 2015.
+If you're interested in learning more about working at Coinbase [send us a note](https://www.coinbase.com/careers).
+We'd like the world to have an open payment network.

-## Contributing

-Please do :) Fork, PR, all the standard stuff appreciated.
-Could use some tests and lots of cool new features.

-## Thanks
+## Shout Outs

 This project makes heavy use of the [slack-ruby-client](https://github.com/dblock/slack-ruby-client) by @dblock.
 Thank you!

-## License

-MIT License